Jon McCarthy: York City

-John Bird persuaded McCarthy to join York City on a part-time contract in March 1990 and he made his debut in a 1–1 draw against Gillingham on 29 September.
+John Bird persuaded McCarthy to join York City on a part-time contract in March 1990.
+He made his debut in a 1–1 draw against Gillingham on 29 September.
 While still studying at university he signed professional forms with York in March 1991.
-He was named Clubman of the Year for 1991–92, after which he helped the club to promotion after winning the 1993 Football League Third Division play-off Final at the end of 1992–93.
+He was named Clubman of the Year for 1991–92, after which he helped the club to promotion after winning the 1993 Football League Third Division play-off final at the end of 1992–93.
 York chairman Douglas Craig revealed the club had turned down a £150,000 offer from Bradford City for McCarthy, valuing him at at least three times that amount.
-Following a 1994–95 season described as "superb" he was named Clubman of the Year a second time.
+Following a 1994–95 season described as "superb", he was named Clubman of the Year a second time.
 He played for York for five years and developed a reputation as one of the Football League's foremost right-sided wingers.

 Port Vale

 He was bought by John Rudge's Port Vale for a £450,000 fee in August 1995, which at the time was York's record transfer fee received.
 With McCarthy on the right-wing and Steve Guppy on the left-wing, Rudge played attacking wing-based football.
 During his spell with Vale, McCarthy earned plaudits for his league performances and his display in the club's FA Cup tie against Everton, scoring the winning goal in a 2–1 victory at Vale Park.
-He played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
+He played in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
 He won the club's Player of the Year award in 1996.
 He played over 100 games within two seasons at Vale Park before he was snapped up by Birmingham City manager Trevor Francis in September 1997, who paid Vale a £1.5 million fee for him.
+Vale had offered him a new three-year deal as his current contract was due to expire the following summer, which he had rejected in favour of a move elsewhere.

 Birmingham City

-He helped Birmingham reach the First Division play-offs in 1998–99, but lost out to Watford after a penalty shoot-out.
-They again reached the play-offs in 1999–2000, but McCarthy missed the semi-final defeat to Barnsley after breaking his leg.
-After his recovery he played in the 2001 League Cup Final defeat against Liverpool.
+He helped Birmingham reach the First Division play-offs in 1998–99, where they lost out to Watford after a penalty shoot-out.
+They again reached the play-offs in 1999–2000.
+Still, McCarthy missed the semi-final defeat to Barnsley after breaking his leg.
+After his recovery he played in the 2001 League Cup final defeat against Liverpool.
 Despite breaking his leg three times within five years as a Birmingham player, he made well over 100 appearances for the club.

 He had a one-month loan spell at fellow First Division side Sheffield Wednesday in April 2002.
 Told he had no future at the club by manager and former teammate Steve Bruce, he left Birmingham on a free transfer.